Yugant1338/Yugant-Portfolio/Readme.md

 - **Interactive Elements:** JavaScript is used to add interactivity, making the user experience more engaging.
 - **Clean UI:** A minimalist design approach to keep the focus on content.

-## 📸 Screenshots

-*(Add a few screenshots of your portfolio here to give users a quick preview of the website)*

 ## 📄 License

 This project is open-source and available under the MIT License.